Workflows Reference

 Phases

-1. Diagnose β€” identify the bug, locate affected code, optionally use Debugging Protocol skill
+1. Diagnose β€” identify the bug, locate affected code, assess blast radius.
+Use Debugging Protocol for non-obvious causes, Sequential Thinking for multi-hypothesis evaluation

-2. Fix + Test (TDD) β€” write failing test, apply fix, verify existing tests pass
+2. Fix + Test (TDD) β€” write failing test, apply fix, verify existing tests pass, update integration tests if boundaries touched

-3. Verify + Ship β€” full validation suite, commit with fix type
+3. Verify + Ship β€” full validation suite, E2E if UI was touched, commit with fix type

 πŸ”§ Refactor Workflow (/refactor)